 If the container deployment is successful, you will be presented with a console output like this:

-Now you should have the ready-to-work FAST proxy node connected to the Wallarm cloud.
-The proxy is listening to the incoming HTTP and HTTPS requests on
+Now you should have the ready-to-work FAST node connected to the Wallarm cloud.
+The node is listening to the incoming HTTP and HTTPS requests on

 localhost:8080, recognizing the requests to the